cbogithub/Remote-Administration-Tool/README.md

 Note:
 The pythoncom & pyhook is for Windows only.

-Use the command FLUSH numerous times until the incoming data is consistent.
+Use the command ECHO numerous times until the incoming data is consistent.

+DEMO:

+Use the ECHO command until the incoming data is in the correct order.